Stars vs. Kraken: Odds, total, moneyline - NHL Playoffs Second Round Game 3

 - The Kraken have been the underdog 21 times this season, and upset their opponent in eight, or 38.1%, of those games.

-- Seattle has won eight of its 14 games when it is the underdog by +120 or longer on the moneyline.
+- Seattle has a record of 8-6 in games when sportsbooks list the team at +120 or longer on the moneyline.

 Stars Player Props